 File the WASFA (Washington Application for State Financial Aid) if you are not eligible to file the FAFSA due to immigration status.
 Select application below to start the process.

-If you have any questions regarding your financial aid status or the process, please contact the Financial Aid Office or schedule an appointment below:
+If you have any questions regarding your financial aid status or the process, please contact the Financial Aid office for assistance at [email protected], by calling 509-453-0374, by text to 509-417-0792, or schedule an appointment below:

 The Free Application for Federal Student Aid (FAFSA) is a form that students fill out to apply for federal student aid.
 The FAFSA is used to determine a student's eligibility for federal grants, loans, and work-study programs.
 It asks for information about the student's income, assets, and family situation to determine their financial need.
 The FAFSA is typically available on October 1st each year for the upcoming academic year, and it must be completed annually.